2001 Texas Rangers season

-The Texas Rangers 2001 season involved the Rangers finishing 4th in the American League West with a record of 73 wins and 89 losses.
+The 2001 Texas Rangers season was the 41st of the Texas Rangers franchise overall, their 30th in Arlington as the Rangers, and their 8th season at The Ballpark in Arlington.
+The Rangers finished fourth in the American League West with a record of 73 wins and 89 losses.
 Despite the team's batting leading the league in home runs and finishing second in on-base percentage and OPS, the team's pitching was historically poor; the team combined for an ERA of 5.71 (a franchise-worst mark), and led the league in hits allowed, earned runs surrendered, and total runs surrendered.
 Their 913 earned runs allowed would also be a franchise-worst, and out of all pitchers that recorded at least 75 innings, none had an ERA below 4.45.